IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating-indigo/flashing-reference-hardware.md

 - 4GB RAM and 64GB internal storage
 - 6GB RAM and 128GB internal storage

-Both variants will work with our OTA image but preference should be given to the 128GB (with 6GB RAM) variant, which allows to run IndiGO / Cluster app on multiple screens without memory issues.
+Both variants will work with our OTA image but preference should be given to the 128GB (with 6GB RAM) variant, which allows to run TomTom IndiGO / Cluster app on multiple screens without memory issues.

 __Note:__
 The Galaxy Tab S5e __LTE__ (SM-T725) is not supported by our OTA image!